Skip to main contentSkip to navigation

 What Professional Recovery Looks Like

 At Rossmann Repair Group, we use the same equipment as the big corporate labs (PC-3000, DeepSpar, validated clean bench) without the marketing overhead that inflates their prices.
+See how we handle each failure type on our hard drive recovery service page.

-• 1Free evaluation — We diagnose the failure type at no cost
+• 1Free evaluation.
+We diagnose the failure type at no cost

-• 2Firm quote — You know the cost before we start
+• 2Firm quote.
+You know the cost before we start

-• 3No data = no charge — If we can't recover your files, you pay $0
+• 3No data, no charge.
+If we can't recover your files, you pay $0

-• 4Nationwide mail-in — Ship from anywhere in the U.S.
+• 4Nationwide mail-in.
+Ship from anywhere in the U.S.

 Typical Pricing